 Scour multiple channels to gather actionable feedback directly from users.
 Watch out for reviews on app stores, social networks like Facebook and Twitter, open-ended email feedback, and others.
 Most users who are upset with your app will share their frustrations on external channels like the app stores and social media instead of directly contacting you.
 That is why it is crucial to keep a pulse on what customers are saying about you, and to engage to genuinely resolve their concerns.

 In-app feedback is one area where you can really maximize engagement and minimize chances of uninstalls.
 Actively seeking feedback in-app and promptly resolving issues can, in fact, prevent negative reviews from going public in the first place, and create a communication channel between you and the user, bolstering trust and confidence.
-And who better than Apptentive to help you with that?
+And who better than Alchemer Mobile (formerly Apptentive) to help you with that?

 5. Provide a great experience from the start